nadiaseleem/TicTacToe/README.md

 - Winning Detection: The app automatically detects and announces the winner when a player successfully forms a line of their symbols horizontally, vertically, or diagonally.

+- Arabic Localization: The app supports Arabic localization, allowing users to enjoy the game in the Arabic language.
+The interface and instructions are all available in Arabic, providing a seamless experience for Arabic-speaking users.

 # Technologies Used
 The Tic Tac Toe Android app is built using the following technologies: